hwh98/Traveling-Salesman-Problem/README.md

 The branch and bound algorithm is based on the principle that we cut off the subset of the solution, e.g: feasible suboptimal solution, that is, the total set of feasible solutions is partitioned into smaller subset of solution.
 The total number of possible solutions is reduced by the branching process, and the smaller subsets can then be evaluated systematically until the best solution is found.
-At the heart of the method, we'll see one of the things we keep track of is the bound.
+At the heart of this bottom-up method, we'll see one of the things we keep track of is the bound.
 We'll keep track of what a lower bound is or, in other words, the best solution could possibly be.
 And the bound guarantees that we can solve each sub-problem and find the global optimal.
 Generally speaking, the branching strategy and the bound calculation of the node can be obtained in any way.
-Here, we will use the Minimum Spanning Tree algorithm, which is able to yield an undirected path that connects all the vertices together at the lowest cost, to calculate the lower bound on the cost of the tour and the vertex with the highest degree is the one we branch on in the next step.
+Here, we will use the Minimum Spanning Tree algorithm to yield an undirected path that connects all the vertices together at the lowest cost and calculate the cost of the tour as lower bound, and the vertex with the highest degree is the one we branch on in the next step.

 In summary, the branch and bound algorithm stepwise enumerates all the possible candidate solutions by exploring the search space by the means of a decision tree.